droptica/openintranet/README.md

 ## Pre-requisites

-To install Intranet you need [DDEV](https://ddev.com) installed on your machine.
+To install Open Intranet you need [DDEV](https://ddev.com) installed on your machine.

 ## Installation